settermjd/podcast-site/storage/posts/episode-0001.md

 ---
 ### Synopsis

 In this, the first episode, Matt talks about what lead to the podcast getting started who motivated him and inspired him to get started.
-After that, he discusses a fantastic book that all freelancers should read, one which explains how you need to approach freelancing if you want to succeed, and you want to keep your sanity; it's called the E-Myth Revisited.
+After that, he discusses a fantastic book that all freelancers should read.

+It's one which explains how you need to approach freelancing if you want to succeed, and you want to keep your sanity; it's called the E-Myth Revisited.
 Finally, Matt discusses why networking is essential to success, and some of the mistakes that some of techies make.

 ### Related Links